Rareș Ilie: Rapid București

 Ilie made his senior debut for Rapid București on 5 September 2020, aged 17, in a 2–1 victory over Pandurii Târgu Jiu in the Liga II championship.
 On 19 November that year, he scored his first goal in a 1–0 league win against Universitatea Cluj.
 Ilie amassed three goals from 22 appearances during his debut season in Bucharest, with "the White-Burgundies" finishing as Liga II runners-up and thus earning direct promotion.

 On 18 July 2021, Ilie recorded his professional debut by starting in a 1–0 Liga I defeat of Chindia Târgoviște.
 His first goal in the competition came on 19 November, in a 2–2 away draw against the same opponent.
 Ilie contributed with 38 games and six goals in all competitions during the 2021–22 campaign, being one of the most proficient players of Rapid București.

 Nice

 On 14 July 2022, Rapid București shareholder Victor Angelescu announced an agreement for the move of Ilie to Ligue 1 club Nice.
-The French side officialised his signing three days later, and press generally reported the transfer fee as being €5 million plus bonuses.
+The French side officialised his signing three days later, and press generally reported the transfer fee as €5 million plus bonuses.

 Ilie made his debut on 7 August 2022, coming on as a 64th-minute substitute for Alexis Beka Beka in a 1–1 league draw at Toulouse, and one week later started in a 1–1 home draw with Strasbourg.
 On the 18th, he registered his European debut in a 0–1 away loss to Maccabi Tel Aviv in the UEFA Europa Conference League play-off round.

-Maccabi Tel Aviv

-On 1 February 2023, Ilie signed for Maccabi Tel Aviv on loan from Nice.